-- For COVID-19 positive end-of-life patients, essential visitors will be advised to follow hand hygiene and physical distancing guidelines and will be provided droplet precaution PPE to wear while they visit, as long as sufficient supplies of PPE exist.
+- COVID positive patients are not permitted visitors unless the patient is actively dying.
+For COVID-19 positive actively dying patients, visitors will be advised to follow hand hygiene and physical distancing guidelines and will be provided droplet precaution PPE to wear while they visit, as long as sufficient supplies of Personal Protective Equipment (PPE) exist.
 This will be reviewed regularly with the care team.

-- This policy will be regularly reviewed to ensure it always maintains a balance between protection of staff/patient safety and the psychosocial needs of patients/families.
+- This policy will be regularly reviewed to ensure it always maintains a balance between protection of staff and or patient safety and the psychosocial needs of patients and or families.

 Virtual care and virtual care partner connection will be offered to all patients and care partners, regardless of whether care partners are at the bedside, or accompanying a family member.
 The option to have additional family members connected virtually should still be offered.